-Northwest recommends high school students complete four years of English, three years of mathematics, three years of science, three years of social studies, two years of foreign language, and one year of art.
+Northwest recommends high school students complete four years of English, four years of mathematics, three years of science, three years of social studies, two years of foreign language, and one year of art.

 The areas of study listed above are NOT prerequisites for admission.
-If your educational background is not in conformity with your educational goals, you may need to spend extra time building your academic skills.
-The college stands ready to assist you in every way possible should this be the case.
+If your educational preparation does not yet match your educational goals, you may need to spend extra time building your academic skills.
+The College stands ready to assist you in every way possible should this be the case.